-- reduce prices;
+- · reduce prices;

-- · incorporate new capabilities and technologies; and
+- incorporate new capabilities and technologies; and

 - accelerate job completion schedules.

 Furthermore, we face competition from a number of sources.
-These sources include other executive search firms and search and selection firms.
-In addition, several of our competitors have greater financial and marketing resources than we do.
+These sources include other executive search firms and search and selection firms and several of our competitors have greater financial and marketing resources than we do.
+In addition, TMP will not be prohibited from competing against us.